Check out the five types of investments that are widely used by most individuals to increase savings and maximize their return of investment.

 Pros of money market fund:

-- Potentially higher than FD rates; daily interest earned up to 2.46% p.a.*
+- Potentially higher than FD rates; monthly returns earned.

 - No lock-in periods.
 Whenever you need the money you can withdraw.